dreamcatcher-tech/network/Inbox/2024-06-11 1539 showing helps in branches in the ui.md

 But if we do things in branch, we have to deal with merging the changes back in.
 Could lock the branch from doing anything until the branch returns.
 Help in a branch means we need to handle merging anyway.

+BUT only branch returns should have this commit information attached ?
+If it wasn't a branch, then the commit should be undefined